armthethinker/personal-site/projects/elementary.md

    content="
 ### Elementary (our team)

 Elementary was a group of four master’s students in the Carnegie Mellon University and University of Madeira Master of Human-Computer interaction dual degree program.
-We were a multi-disciplinary team with backgrounds in the humanities, psychology, and computer science.
+We were a multidisciplinary team with backgrounds in the humanities, psychology, and computer science.
 When working, we each took the lead on one aspect of the project, then collaborated to completion.

 ### Exictos (our client)
 Exictos, formerly known as Promosoft, was founded in 1989.
 They specialize in the production and implementation of core banking software, serving more than 60 banks in Portuguese-speaking countries.
 Exictos expanded their offerings to include both mobile and online banking software as a layer over their core platform.
 In 2015, Exictos was acquired by the Polish Asseco group to strengthen its presence in Africa and to open up new opportunities for expansion in South American markets, especially Brazil.